What is a business line of credit and how does it work?

 How do you use a business line of credit?

-Let’s look at how a line of credit might work.
+Let’s look at how a business line of credit might work.
 Imagine you own a landscaping business and want a line of credit to cover winter costs until spring contracts resume.
 Here’s what you might need help with:

 - Business investments.
-If an opportunity comes up to invest in a business website or employee training, the credit line lets you jump on it without drawing from your working capital.
+If an opportunity comes up to invest in a business website or employee training, the business credit line lets you jump on it without drawing from your working capital.

 Is a line of credit right for you?